 - East Elgin Family Health Team – 519-773-3715

 - Thames Valley Family Health Team – 519-473-0530

 - West Elgin Community Health Centre – 519-768-1715

 - Canadian Mental Health Association, Elgin – 519-633-1781

-Free nicotine replacement therapy and counselling is also available to Ontario Works or Ontario Disability Support Program recipients living in St. Thomas and Elgin County through select pharmacies:
+Free nicotine replacement therapy and counseling is also available to Ontario Works or Ontario Disability Support Program recipients living in St. Thomas and Elgin County through select pharmacies: